JavaScript's "destructors" or the explicit resource management

 DisposableStack and AsyncDisposableStack

-As a bonus we have 2 built-in classes that help us to manage the resources: DisposableStack
+As a bonus we have 2 built-in classes that help us to manage the resources: DisposableStack and

-.
-They have the following main methods and properties:
+they have the following main methods and properties:

-.
+- adopt(value, onDispose).
 Adds a non disposable resource to the top of the stack and an associated callback.
-The callback will be called with thevalue
+The callback will be called with the- valueas an argument when the stack is disposed.

-.
+- move().
 Returns a new disposable stack with the added items and empties the current stack.

-are useful for grouping the resources into a
+DisposableStack and AsyncDisposableStack are useful for grouping the resources into a

 single object.
 When they're disposed they dispose the added resources in the reverse order.